-Brace Beemer died March 1, 1965.
-George W. Trendle alone owned the official "Hi-Yo, Silver," but at least Beemer had a white horse.
-(Not only in the WXYZ sound department, Silver did live, trained and ridden by Beemer in countless parades and rodeos.)
+Brace Beemer died at his Oxford, Michigan, farm on March 1, 1965.
+Silver was nearby in the stables.
+(While he was "impersonated" on the broadcasts by the WXYZ sound department, Silver did live, trained and ridden by Beemer in countless parades and rodeos.)
 Silver, now old and cranky at twenty-seven, seemed in danger of being disposed of for a time, but Mrs. Leta Beemer (the good woman the Lone Ranger did marry at last) has vowed to keep him "forever."
 The great white stallion with the thundering hooves and the speed of light lives on.